 Earlier this month, The New York Times and Foreign Policy both reported on the United Nations population forecast for the next 100 years.
 According to the report, rather than hitting 9 billion at mid-century and then leveling off, the world’s population is likely to climb to 10 million and keep going.
 The cause: a fertility boom in the global south –– Africa, Asia, Latin America.
 Such growth, according to the report, if unchecked, will have dire consequences on a world already facing shortages of food, available water and other life-giving resources.

 In reporting the story, both the Times and Foreign Policy used pictures of women and their children, but the way they used the pictures was somewhat chilling.
-For example, the Times ran this photo under the heading: “Coming to a Planet Near You: 3 Billion More Mouths to Feed.”
+For example, the Times ran a photo of several women of color under the heading: “Coming to a Planet Near You: 3 Billion More Mouths to Feed.”

-Additionally, Foreign Policy ran this photo under the sub-headline: “Why ignoring family planning overseas was the worst foreign-policy mistake of the century.”
+Additionally, Foreign Policy ran a photo under the sub-headline: “Why ignoring family planning overseas was the worst foreign-policy mistake of the century.”
+It featured a picture of dark-skinned women with a child.

 These photos, paired with the headlines and the dire predictions in the stories of what’s to come should the global south’s fertility boom remain unchecked, tap into anxieties about women’s bodies and link the coming doom and gloom directly to them.
 The Times headline, warning of “3 billion more mouths to feed,” is combined with seven new mothers in Manila; positioned in a long row, they crowd the frame of the photograph as they are imagined to crowd the planet.
 While the Foreign Policy sub-headline inspires fear, saying that allowing the burgeoning birth rate was the “worst… mistake of the century.”
 Its photo features two women and a child in the foreground.
 In both cases the focus on women makes it seem as if men have no role in reproduction at all.